×

 If you are thinking about moving to El Cuco, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in El Cuco can vary greatly depending on the type and size of the property.
 However, generally, it is relatively affordable compared to many other locations.
 For instance, you can rent a decent house for a few hundred dollars per month, while buying a property can cost a few tens of thousands of dollars.
-Please note that these are rough estimates and actual prices can vary," explained one expat living in El Cuco, El Salvador.
+Please note that these are rough estimates and actual prices can vary," said one expat in El Cuco.

 Should I buy or rent a home in El Cuco?